Edward H. Plumb

-Edward Holcomb Plumb (June 6, 1907, Streator, Illinois – April 18, 1958, Los Angeles, California) was a film composer and orchestrator best known for his work at Walt Disney Studios.
-He served as musical director of Fantasia and orchestrated and co-composed the score for Bambi, and orchestrated and expanded the film's Main composer Frank Churchill's menacing but simple three-note theme.
+Edward Holcomb Plumb (June 6, 1907– April 18, 1958) was an American film composer and orchestrator best known for his work at Walt Disney Studios.
+He served as musical director of Fantasia and orchestrated and co-composed the score for Bambi, and orchestrated and expanded the film's main composer Frank Churchill's menacing but simple three-note theme.

-Life and career
+Early life

+Plumb was born on June 6, 1907 in Streator, Illinois.
+His grandfather, Colonel Ralph Plumb founded the city of Streator in 1866.